What we do

 The Energy Initiatives Section works closely with divisions across government to implement the city’s Energy Management Plan.
 The plan was established in 2004 to reduce consumption of fuel and utilities, promote conservation, and realize cost savings.

-LFUCG operations span 168 facilities, 2 water treatment plants, 77 pump stations and 449 traffic lights.
-In addition, the city leases approximately 33,000 streetlights and 6,900 fire hydrants.
-All at an annual cost of more than $19,000,000 in gas-water-electric utilities.
+LFUCG operations span 186 facilities, two wastewater treatment plants, 76 pump stations and 455 traffic lights.
+In addition, the city leases approximately 33,000 streetlights and 7,000 fire hydrants.
+All at an annual cost of more than $19,800,000 in gas-water-electric utilities.

 The Energy Initiatives Section is also responsible for the building automation servers that control heating and cooling equipment in LFUCG’s larger facilities.
-Combining this information with utility data yields a deeper understanding of building operation which helps identify opportunities for water and energy savings.
+Combining this information with utility data yields a deeper understanding of building operation to help us identify opportunities for water and energy savings.

 Progress & acheivements